danieljpalmer/cli-color/README.md

 # cli-color - generate tailwind.css color palettes with npx
-Generate color palettes in JSON from your CLI, for use with Tailwind CSS or anything you like.
-Simply run an npx command!
+Generate color palettes in JSON from your CLI, for use with [Tailwind CSS](http://tailwindcss.com) or anything you like.
+Simply run an npx command

 ## How to use cli-color